alfiedunnhtml/brief-maker/requirements/frontend_instructions.md

   - Industry
   - Brand colors
   - Website style
+- Mark briefs as completed

 ## pro

 - Allow users to generate AI generated briefs, these briefs will be more detailed and will include more information about the website.
 - Brief contains:

   - Detailed proposal description
   - Industry
   - Brand colors
   - Website style
   - Deliverables
   - Difficulty

 - Access to all briefs ever generated.
 - Select difficulty of brief
+- Mark briefs as in progress
+- Mark briefs as completed
+- Tick off deliverables as they are completed

 # Relevant documentation